Countries and regions

 The trade pillar of the Association Agreement has been provisionally applied since 1st August 2013 with Honduras, Nicaragua and Panama, since 1st October 2013 with Costa Rica and El Salvador, and since 1 December with Guatemala.

-In trade flow in goods between the EU and Central America has increase significantly, by 15% in average between 2008 and 2012, up to EUR 14,9 billion.
+On this basis, in 2014, the trade flow between EU and Central America has increased by 1.2% to EUR 10.5 billion.

 |Year||EU imports||EU exports||Balance|